Peter Yarrow: Other activism

-Yarrow's leadership in the campaign to free Soviet Jewry inspired another generation.
+Yarrow was a leadership in the Soviet Jewry movement.
 Of the song "Light One Candle", Rabbi Allison Bergman Vann wrote:

 Peter Yarrow's now famous song, which was written in 1983, became a defining song for my generation of high school and college students to become activists, to make the world a better place.
 I heard Peter Yarrow singing that song on the steps of the Capitol, in 1987, twenty years ago next week, during the march to free Soviet Jews.
 Listening to him sing, surrounded by literally thousands of like-minded individuals, I learned of my obligation to change the world; to engage in tikkun olam, repair of our broken world.
 And, during that incredible day, I knew that we could, indeed, change the world.

 Yarrow performed in Ho Chi Minh City at a concert to benefit the Vietnam Association of Victims of Agent Orange in 2005; Yarrow pleaded with the Vietnamese for forgiveness of the United States.

 Yarrow served on the board of directors of the Connecticut Hospice.

 Yarrow performed across New York City for volunteers who worked for the presidential campaign of Senator Barack Obama on November 1, 2008.

 Yarrow, his son and his daughter made an appearance at Zuccotti Park during the Occupy Wall Street protests on October 3, 2011, playing songs such as "We Shall Not Be Moved" and a variation of "Puff the Magic Dragon".

 Yarrow was a member of Braver Angels.

 Personal life

 Yarrow cited Judaism as one of the roots of his liberal views.
 To him, "Jewishness means to live according to justice and that's a burden, it means we have to form our own set of morality and values and live by them."

 While campaigning for 1968 presidential candidate Eugene McCarthy, Yarrow met McCarthy's niece, Mary Beth McCarthy, in Wisconsin.
 He was 31 at the time and she was 20.
 They were married in October 1969 in Willmar, Minnesota.
 Paul Stookey wrote "Wedding Song (There Is Love)" as his gift for their wedding and first performed it at St. Mary's Church in Willmar.
 Yarrow and McCarthy had two children, daughter Bethany and son Christopher.
-They later divorced in 1981.
+They divorced in 1981.
 They remarried in 2022 and were together until his death in 2025.

 Yarrow's Larrivée acoustic guitar was stolen on an airplane flight in December 2000.
 Fans spotted the guitar on eBay in early 2005.
 The FBI recovered it in Sunny Isles Beach, Florida and returned it to Yarrow.
 He did not press charges since the person it was recovered from was not the person who had stolen it.

-Yarrow acknowledged being an alcoholic and sought treatment for the disease.
+Yarrow acknowledged being an alcoholic and sought treatment for alcoholism.
 He considered himself in recovery.

-A longtime resident of New York City, Yarrow had also owned a vacation home in Telluride, Colorado.
+A longtime resident of New York City, Yarrow also owned a vacation home in Telluride, Colorado.
 His son Christopher is a visual artist who, in the late 2000s, owned an emporium in Portland, Oregon called The Monkey & The Rat.